Getting older can be an exciting and enjoyable experience. Here’s how.

 Relationships are what matter most – and the evidence backs this up.
 I encourage you to reach out and connect with someone today.
 Phone a new acquaintance or an old friend and ask them to lunch… or out for a brisk outdoor walk together.

-The research is startling and proves time and again that we humans are – ultimately – relational creatures and that our physical health and psyches improve when we have many positive, intimate relationships in which we can reciprocate kindness while getting older.
+The research is startling and proves that we humans are – ultimately – relational creatures and that our physical health and psyches improve when we have many positive, intimate relationships in which we can reciprocate kindness while getting older.

 Frankly, I’m kind of understating it here.